 PARIS (Reuters) - Oil prices could cost 380 dollars in ten years, almost eight times more than today, says the Ixis-CIB investment bank in a study published Monday.

-"By analogy with the oil shocks of the 1970 years, it does not seem unreasonable to foresee a price of 380 dollars per barrel for oil in 2015," write the authors of this study, economists Patrick Artus and Moncef Kaabi.
+"By analogy with the oil shocks of 1970 years, it does not seem unreasonable to predict a price 380 dollars a barrel for oil in 2015," write the authors of the study, Patrick Artus and Moncef Kaabi economists.

-On the contrary, they judge "very conservative" and "totally unreasonable" the assumptions that the price of a barrel of crude, which now fluctuates around 50 dollars, could fall between 30 and 40 dollars in the next ten years.
+They consider the "very conservative" and otherwise "totally unreasonable" assumptions that the price of a barrel of crude, which oscillates around today 50 dollars, could return between 30 and 40 dollars in ten years.

 Currently, world oil consumption (84,3 million barrels per day) remains below the maximum production capacity known (87 million bpd).

 Extrapolating current trends in global oil consumption, economists Ixis-CIB believe that it will be around 108 2015 million bpd in and will be superior to 8% in production capacity estimated at 100 million bpd.

 - A small increase in production capacity resulting from a continuous decrease of the newly found oil reserves;